rickmurdock/notes/ExpressJSONAPIs.md

 ### Terminology

-HTTP verbs also known as HTTP request methods.
+* **HTTP verbs** also known as HTTP request methods.
 Verbs used by an application to indicate the desired action to be performed for a given resource.

-Examples
+### Examples

 Use nouns for resources (route names)

-GET /items - Retrieves a list of items
+* `GET /items` - Retrieves a list of items

-GET /items/7 - Retrieves a specific item
+* `GET /items/7` - Retrieves a specific item

-POST /items - Creates a new item
+* `POST /items` - Creates a new item

-PUT /items/7 - Updates item #7
+* `PUT /items/7` - Updates item #7

-PATCH /items/7 - Partially updates item #7
+* `PATCH /items/7` - Partially updates item #7

-DELETE /items/7 - Deletes item #7
+* `DELETE /items/7` - Deletes item #7

-Notice the single endpoint /items has multiple functionalities based on the HTTP method.
-Also, we're using the plural /items instead of a potential /item, even for requests that only effect one model instance.
+Notice the single endpoint `/items` has multiple functionalities based on the HTTP method.
+Also, we're using the plural `/items` instead of a potential `/item`, even for requests that only effect one model instance.
 This is for consistency and makes the API easier to implement and use.

 Relations can be defined by extending a resource route in cases where the relation is commonly requested along with the resource.

-GET /items/7/relations - Retrieves list of relations for item #7 GET /items/7/relations/3 - Retrieves relation #3 for item #7
+* `GET /items/7/relations` - Retrieves list of relations for item #7

+* `GET /items/7/relations/3` - Retrieves relation #3 for item #7

-POST /items/7/relations - Creates a new relation in item #7 PUT /items/7/relations/3 - Updates relation #3 for item #7
+* `POST /items/7/relations` - Creates a new relation in item #7

+* `PUT /items/7/relations/3` - Updates relation #3 for item #7

-PATCH /items/7/relations/3 - Partially updates relation #3 for item #7
+* `PATCH /items/7/relations/3` - Partially updates relation #3 for item #7

-DELETE /items/7/relations/3 - Deletes relation #3 for item #7
+* `DELETE /items/7/relations/3` - Deletes relation #3 for item #7

-Furthermore, if the id of a relation is unique among other relations it is possible to eliminate the use of /items in the routes used to update or delete an existing relation.
+Furthermore, if the `id` of a relation is unique among other relations it is possible to eliminate the use of `/items` in the routes used to update or delete an existing relation.

-PUT /relations/3 - Updates relation #3 for item #7
+* `PUT /relations/3` - Updates relation #3 for item #7

-PATCH /relations/3 - Partially updates relation #3 for item #7
+* `PATCH /relations/3` - Partially updates relation #3 for item #7

-DELETE /relations/3 - Deletes relation #3 for item #7
+* `DELETE /relations/3` - Deletes relation #3 for item #7

+---

-Describe standard REST conventions in NodeJS
+# Describe standard REST conventions in NodeJS

-Terminology
+### Terminology

-spinal-case: using a hyphen "-" to separate words Examples
+* **spinal-case**: using a hyphen "-" to separate words

+### Examples

 Use best practices when defining resources (URIs)

-Describe resources with nouns, not verbs.
+* Describe resources with nouns, not verbs.

-In NodeJS, spinal-case is most commonly used to describe a resource name.
+* In NodeJS, spinal-case is most commonly used to describe a resource name.

 Use the appropriate HTTP methods for the related CRUD operations.

-GET: Gets data from the server
+* `GET`: Gets data from the server

-POST: Sends data to the server
+* `POST`: Sends data to the server

-PUT: Update data on a server; overwrites a resource with a complete new body
+* `PUT`: Update data on a server; overwrites a resource with a complete new body

-PATCH: Update data on a server; applies partial modifications to a resource
+* `PATCH`: Update data on a server; applies partial modifications to a resource

-DELETE: Deletes data from the server
+* `DELETE`: Deletes data from the server

 Use HTTP headers to provide information about the request or response or about the object sent in the body.

 Make proper use of the various types HTTP headers.

-General Header: For general use in both request and response Client Request Header: Used only for request headers Server Response Header: used only for response headers Entity Header: Used to communicate meta information about the body or the resource identified by the request.
+* General Header: For general use in both request and response

+* Client Request Header: Used only for request headers

+* Server Response Header: used only for response headers

+* Entity Header: Used to communicate meta information about the body or the resource identified by the request.

 Use query parameters to provide further specificity to queried results

-Paging: When limiting the release of data to small increments or page-fulls
+* Paging: When limiting the release of data to small increments or page-fulls

-Filtering: Restrict queried results to certain attributes containing specific values
+* Filtering: Restrict queried results to certain attributes containing specific values

-Sorting: Organize a set of queried results based on attributes' values
+* Sorting: Organize a set of queried results based on attributes' values

-Searching: Like filtering but with approximate matching Make proper use of status codes in API responses
+* Searching: Like filtering but with approximate matching

+Make proper use of status codes in API responses

-200: OK
+* `200`: OK

-201: New resource created
+* `201`: New resource created

-204: Successful action, no response body
+* `204`: Successful action, no response body

-304: Data returned has not been modified
+* `304`: Data returned has not been modified

-400: Bad request
+* `400`: Bad request

-401: Unauthorized request, requires authentication
+* `401`: Unauthorized request, requires authentication

-403: Valid request but the server refuses access
+* `403`: Valid request but the server refuses access

-404: Not Found, no resource at the provided URI
+* `404`: Not Found, no resource at the provided URI

-500: Internal server error, these should not be returned to the client.
+* `500`: Internal server error, these should not be returned to the client.
 The error should be logged server-side